amoekesch/Kompass/README.md

 **What is Kompass?** Kompass is an easy-to-use graphical user interface (GUI) wrapping the functionality provided by NordVPN Linux command-line interface (CLI).
 It relies directly on the NordVPN CLI and provides the most commonly used features in a user-friendly interface.

 **What Kompass is not!** Kompass was never meant to implement all available NordVPN features.
 It's intention is to provide a quick and easy way to connect to a VPN, disconnect a VPN and show the current VPN status.
-All of this in a graphical user interface for the KDE Plasma desktop environment.
+All of this in an easy-to-use graphical user interface.

 ## Features
 * Connect to NordVPN